dankamongmen/notcurses/doc/man/man3/notcurses_render.3.md

 render (see notcurses_stats(3)), and **notcurses_resize(3)** is called internally *following* the render.

+While **notcurses_render** is called, you **must not call any other functions on the same notcurses context**, with the one exception of **notcurses_getc** (and its input-related helpers).

 A render operation consists of two logical phases: generation of the rendered scene, and blitting this scene to the terminal (these two phases might actually be interleaved, streaming the output as it is rendered).
-All ncplanes are locked while generating the frame.
 Frame generation requires determining an extended grapheme cluster, foreground color, background color, and style for each cell of the physical terminal.
 Writing the scene requires synthesizing a set of UTF-8-encoded characters and escape codes appropriate for the terminal (relying on terminfo(5)), and writing this sequence to the output **FILE**.
 If the **renderfp** value was not NULL in the original call to notcurses_init(3), the frame will be written to that **FILE** as well.
 This write does not affect statistics.

 Each cell can be rendered in isolation, though synthesis of the stream carries dependencies between cells.